xarantolus/sensibleHub/README.md

 The `--ignore-size` flag is very important as the server doesn't always know the correct file size if the file hasn't been generated yet.

 If you want to, you can set this up as a cron job or use windows task scheduler to run the command automatically.
+Another simple option is creating a batch file/script and running it from time to time.

 My recommended music player for Windows is [Dopamine](https://github.com/digimezzo/dopamine-windows), it can automatically index the music directory.
 You can [download it here](https://www.digimezzo.com/content/software/dopamine/).